fduda/p3dst/Aquila/readme.txt

 While writing the shader tutorials, I was not sure how the perspective interpolation exactly works on GPUs.
 Because  I was unable to find and answer that was satisfying (that does not mean that somewhere in the black hole internet there is one) I started my own rasterizer.
 I belong to the sort of persons which prefer to read code, than reading a technical or mathematical paper that does not care about the uncountable special cases.
 I second problem, I have, since I started to write my own shaders, is that I have not found any simple solution to develop a shader step by step and debug it.
-I like to write something to a console, write anything to a file, easily read and examine the Z buffer, everything I do normally.
+I like to write something to a console, write anything to a file, easily read and examine the depth buffer, everything I do normally.

 The mini project Aquila was born.